adelalsagoff/Spotify-Content-Base-Recommender/README.md

 As this is a content based recommender and there is no user data to compare predicated recommendations with similar user ratings using RMSE score, metrics would therefore have to be qualitative.

-Serendipity

-Novelty
+### Diversity

+Diversity measures how narrow or wide the spectrum of recommended products are.
+A recommender that only recommends the music of one artiste is pretty narrow; one that recommends across multiple artistes is more diverse.

+The following questions fall under how we diverse the recommendations are:
-Are different genres recommended?
+- Are different genres recommended?

-Are different languages recommended?
+- Are different languages recommended?

-Are songs from different eras recommend?
+- Are songs from different eras recommend?

+If the answer to these questions, are 'yes' then we would satisfy the Diversity metric.

+### Novelty

+Novelty measures how new, original, or unusual the recommendations are for the user.

+In general, recommenders tend to create recommendations that consist of popular items, or in this case songs, as most user tend to engage with popular items and therefore having more data (as we learnt that recommendations are not commonly derived from the 'Long Tail') and these popular items do well in offline and online evaluations.

+The content base recommender's goal is to ensure that recommendations are not popular to align with the objective of recommending more niche artist, songs or genre.

-## Clustering
+## Building the Recommender

-One of the limitations of content based recommendations, as with others, that it is still known to create a filter bubble/echo chamber.
+One of the limitations of content based recommendations, as with others, that it is still known to create a filter bubble.
 However because the content we are recommending is music based on just audio features, there is still a possibility for recommendations to not be the same genre, epoch or language.

 How we can prove this is by clustering the song data.